 In general, writing things down can be helpful so that you have something to use to recall details that you may forget later.
 For your own records, make detailed notes of what has happened that resulted in your slip and fall accident.
 Also consider keeping a journal about how your injuries affect your daily life as you recover.

-Contact Our Chattanooga Slip and Fall Injury Attorneys Today
+Contact Our Chattanooga Slip and Fall Attorneys Today

 Don’t wait until it is too late to take legal action to protect yourself, your family, and your livelihood.
-Contact us by phone or online now to schedule a free, no-obligation consultation with us.
+Contact us our slip and fall lawyer in Chattanooga, TN by phone or online now to schedule a free, no-obligation consultation with us.